chicagopython/code-of-conduct/code-of-conduct.md

 Examples of unacceptable behavior by participants include:

-- Bathroom policing
+- Continued one-on-one communication after requests to cease.
+- Deliberate misgendering, using inappropriate pronouns, or use of “dead” or rejected names.
 - Excessive swearing
 - Harassing or non-consensual photography or recording
 - Harassment of event participants in any form
 - Hate symbols
 - Inappropriate physical contact
 - Insults or put downs
+- Incitement of violence towards any individual or group, including encouraging a person to commit suicide or to engage in self-harm.
 - Intimidation, stalking or following
 - Other conduct that is inappropriate for a professional audience including people of many different backgrounds
+- Patterns of inappropriate social contact, such as requesting/assuming
+- inappropriate levels of intimacy with others.
 - Physical assault and/or battery
+- Policing bathrooms based on gender expression or identity
+- Publication of non-harassing private communication
 - Sexist, racist, homophobic, transphobic, ableist, or other exclusionary jokes
 - Sexual language and imagery in any event venue, including talks, Slack, Twitter, or other online media
 - Sustained disruption of talks or other events
-- Threats, violent or otherwise, directed against another person
+- Threats - violent or otherwise - directed against another person
+- Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, relationships, drugs, and employment.
-- Unwelcome physical contact
+- Unwelcome physical contact of any kind, especially after a request to stop
 - Unwelcome sexual attention or advances

 Participants asked to stop any inappropriate behavior are expected to comply